 Module code: EN3119

 This creative writing module aims to investigate the relationship between creative writing and the key concept of ‘voice.’
 It aims to introduce some of the contexts and genres of writing in which notions of ‘voice’ and ‘vocality’ play a central part.
 Students will investigate, through reading and creative practice, genres including radio drama, monologues, performance poetry and dialogue in prose fiction.
-This module focuses on the central importance of 'voice' in creative writing.
-Learning to write is often conceived as a process of 'finding your voice'.
-While this is useful as a starting point, learning to write well is also a process of finding, imagining and staging other people's voices.
-We will investigate, through relevant reading and creative practice, forms that depend on staging voices.
+This module focuses on the central importance of voice in creative writing.
+Often, learning to write is conceived as a process of ‘finding your voice.’
+Whilst this is useful as a starting point, learning to write well is also a process of finding, imagining and staging other people’s voices.
+This module investigates, through relevant reading and creative practice, forms which depend on staging voices.
 Forms and genres covered may include:

 - Dialogue in prose fiction